wp-plugins/jquery-colorbox/readme.txt

 * I installed your plugin, but when I click on a thumbnail, the original picture is loaded directly instead of in the Colorbox.
 What could be the problem?

 Tricky.
-I have seen problems with other plugins that include older, incompatible versions of the jQuery library my plugin uses.
+I have seen problems where other plugins include older, incompatible versions of the jQuery library my plugin uses.
 Since I include the jQuery library in a non-conflicting way, the other jQuery library is usually loaded.

+Maybe the images you want jQuery Colorbox to work on are added by a plugin and the images are added after jQuery Colorbox manipulates the HTML when rendering your blog.

 == Changelog ==

 = 1.3.3 = (2010-01-21)
-* fixed settings page, options can be saved now
+* CHANGE: fixed settings page, options can be saved now
-* added settings deletion on uninstall and "delete settings from database" functionality to settings page
+* NEW: added settings deletion on uninstall and "delete settings from database" functionality to settings page
+* CHANGE: moved adding of CSS class priority lower, hopefully now the CSS class is added to pictures after other plugins update the HTML
+* CHANGE: updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>

 = 1.3.2 = (2010-01-19)
-* moved back to regexp replacement and implemented a workaround in the JavaScript to still allow images to be excluded by adding the class "colorbox-off"
+* CHANGE: moved back to regexp replacement and implemented a workaround in the JavaScript to still allow images to be excluded by adding the class "colorbox-off"

 = 1.3.1 = (2010-01-18)
-* changed include calls for Colorbox JavaScript and CSS to version 1.3.6
+* CHANGE: changed include calls for Colorbox JavaScript and CSS to version 1.3.6
-* optimized modification of the_content
+* CHANGE: optimized modification of the_content

 = 1.3 =
-* jQuery-Colorbox won't add Colorbox functionality to images that have the CSS class "colorbox-off"
+* NEW: jQuery-Colorbox won't add Colorbox functionality to images that have the CSS class "colorbox-off"
-* Updated Colorbox version to 1.3.6
+* CHANGE: Updated Colorbox version to 1.3.6
-* should be compatible to jQuery 1.4, still using 1.3.2 at the moment because it is bundled in WordPress 2.9.1
+* CHANGE: should be compatible to jQuery 1.4, still using 1.3.2 at the moment because it is bundled in WordPress 2.9.1
-* changed the way that the Colorbox CSS class is added to images to be more reliable
+* CHANGE: changed the way that the Colorbox CSS class is added to images to be more reliable
-* changed layout of settings page
+* CHANGE: changed layout of settings page
-* updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>
+* CHANGE: updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>

 = 1.2 =
-* fixes bug where colorbox was not working if linked images were used (by the theme) outside of blog posts and pages.
+* CHANGE: fixes bug where colorbox was not working if linked images were used (by the theme) outside of blog posts and pages.
-* adds configuration for Colorbox and picture resizing
+* NEW: adds configuration for Colorbox and picture resizing

 = 1.1 =
-* fixes critical bug which would break rendering the blog.
+* CHANGE: fixes critical bug which would break rendering the blog.
 Sorry, was not aware that the plugin would be listed before I tagged the files as 1.0 in subversion...

 = 1.0 =
-* Initial release.
+* NEW: Initial release.
-* Added Colorbox version 1.3.5
+* NEW: Added Colorbox version 1.3.5